vkouts/Python-ContextIO/README.md

 Notice how the Message class needs an Account object as a parent?
 That's because the library uses an object's ancestors to build the URL.

-If you have any questions, don't hesitate to contact tony@context.io (that's me!).
-I'd love to assist you with any issues you encounter and learn how you'll use Context.IO!
+If you have any questions, don't hesitate to contact support@context.io.